rkrishn7/kiwi/README.md

 ## Plugins

 Kiwi supports WebAssembly (WASM) plugins which allows developers to define the behavior of event delivery and authorization according to the unique requirements of their applications.
+A [Rust SDK](https://docs.rs/kiwi-sdk/latest/kiwi_sdk/) is provided to simplify the process of writing plugins in Rust.

 There are two types of plugins that Kiwi supports: